List of preserved BR Standard Class 9F locomotives: 92207 Morning Star

 BR decided to scrap 92207 in December 1964 after five years and seven months in service.
 Woodham Brothers scrap yard in Barry, South Wales bought the locomotive.
 It arrived as part of a convoy in March 1965 and remained there 21 years and 7 months – four times longer than it was in service with BR – until it became the 180th locomotive to leave the scrap yard, on 21 October 1986 but with no tender.
 On the day before the move, 92207 was christened Morning Star.

 Initially, 92207 was moved to Bury Bolton Street railway station (East Lancashire Railway).
 During its 19-year stay there around £90,000 was spent on new parts acquisition, forgings and castings and the complete restoration of the main frames, axleboxes and 5 wheelsets to MT276 Mainline standard.
 On 21 December 2005, the locomotive was relocated to the Shillingstone Railway Project on the former Somerset and Dorset Joint Railway, in Dorset, with a view to complete restoration.

 In 2012, 92207 left Shillingstone along with the group recreating an example of the extinct class of BR light pacifics ("Clan class").
 Parts for 92207 are currently being restored in various locations.
 Shillingstone has no decent restoration facility, the two-road workshop (with gantry crane) donated in 2014 by one member was sold at a loss by the present Secretary and all locomotive movements are locked down by the ORR because of failure to implement safety management systems.

 In 2022, the S&DRHT announced that they had agreed to purchase 92207 for £150,000.
-The locomotive is to remain in Pool for the foreseeable future, with the boiler remaining at the East Lancashire Railway for work to be carried out.
+The locomotive is to remain in Poole for the foreseeable future, with the boiler remaining at the East Lancashire Railway for work to be carried out.
 A replacement tender is currently being built, from the wheel set of a Class 40 locomotive.